Cogliate

 Cogliate ([koʎˈʎaːte]; San Dalmazzi [sã dalˈmatsi]) is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located 29 km northwest of Milan.

 Cogliate borders the following municipalities: Lentate sul Seveso, Rovello Porro, Misinto, Barlassina, Seveso, Saronno, Cesano Maderno, Ceriano Laghetto.

+Sports

+The football team Cogliatese, which plays in the Seconda Categoria, is based in Cogliate.